androxiz/Work-with-API/README.md

 * **Programming Language**: Python

 * **Libraries**:
-  * `requests`: Used to make HTTP requests to the PokéAPI.
+  * `requests`: Used to make HTTP requests to the PokeAPI.

 ---